NuGet/NuGetDocs/site/Docs/Start-Here/Installing-NuGet.markdown

 If you want to run the very latest unreleased build of NuGet, you can [install it from the Build Server](http://build.nuget.org/NuGet.Tools.vsix).

-**Important note**: the official NuGet build is signed, while the one from the Build Server is not.
+**Important note**: the official NuGet build is signed by Microsoft, while the one from the Build Server is not.
 For that reason, Visual Studio will not let you install a CI build if you already have an official build installed.
 If you do, you'll get an error that looks like:

 *The installed version of 'NuGet Package Manager' is signed, but the update version is not signed.
 Therefore, Extension Manager cannot install the update.*